elijah23072004/Linux-Timemachine/README.md

 #Linux-Timemachine
 requirements:
 linux c++17 compiler
-linux operating sytem with diff command installed
+linux operating sytem with diff and patch command installed

+optional:
+systemd system for use of scheduling

 TODO